-BMI View: We revised the outlook for Iran's consumer electronics market in the Q415 update to reflect the increased growth potential as the easing of sanctions crystallised following the nuclear deal in July 2015.
-We also revised historical data for Iran, and now estimate the market was smaller than under our previous forecast by benchmarking spending given the lack of accurate data available for the domestic market.
+BMI View: We made revisions for the Iran consumer electronics market in our Q415 report to better reflect the growth potential and historical data in the market.
+Following the nuclear deal in July 2015, we have also revised the potential for future prospects.
 Under our revised outlook we expect consumer electronics spending growth to accelerate from 2016 as the easing of sanctions makes a positive contribution through increased supply of devices and formalisation of retail, which will drive down prices and catalyse volume growth, enabling vendors to tap into positive fundamentals including population and income growth.
-We do however continue to stress downside risk and uncertainty surrounding the outlook for Iran, including political and operational risk, and the challenging economic environment.
+We do, however, continue to stress downside risk and uncertainty surrounding the outlook for Iran, including political and operational risk and the challenging economic environment.